 Creating a map-reduce index which defines an output collection that already

-Delete all documents from the target collection before creating the index or output the results to
+from the target collection before creating the index or output the results to

 Modification of Artificial Documents